tritonJS826/masters-way/mw-general-bff/apiAutogenerated/mw-general-bff/docs/MwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload.md

 ### NewMwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload

-`func NewMwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload(language string, topicsAmount int32, trainingId string, ) *MwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload`
+`func NewMwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload(language string, parentTopicId NullableString, topicsAmount int32, trainingId string, ) *MwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload`

 NewMwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload instantiates a new MwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload object
 This constructor will assign default values to properties that have it defined,